The Rumor Mill

 #4 The minimum wage is $15 per hour.

 There used to be a big hubbub in the media that some cities in Washington had set the minimum wage at $15 per hour.
 People said it was outrageous to pay someone that much to flip burgers all day (it’s our guess these critics never did this grueling type of work).
 But with tens of thousands of jobs open and no one rushing to fill them, we’re wondering why other states aren’t giving their employees at least some chance of earning a decent wage.
-The minimum wage in Washington State is a respectable $13.69 an hour this year and is tied to inflation so workers don’t lose buying power from year to year.
-Texas’ minimum wage is $7.25 an hour.
-Georgia? $5.15 an hour, $2.13 if you also accept tips.
+The minimum wage in Washington State is a respectable $16.28 an hour in 2024 and is tied to inflation so workers don’t lose buying power from year to year.
+Texas’ minimum wage is $7.25 an hour, $2.13 if you also accept tips.
 No, that’s not a typo, and it’s definitely not a joke.
-In the Peach State you’d have to work more than an hour to afford one of those Big Mac Meals you were flipping patties for.
+Thirteen other states pay the same measly minimum.
+In these states you’d have to work an hour or more to afford one of those Big Mac Meals you were flipping patties for.

 #5 Traffic sucks.